moritz-konarski/AUCA/lang_hum_ss/Manas - Texts, Contexts, Traditions HUM-ART-273/duel_fight/analysis_edit.md

 seeking aid on being stripped of my herds!
 I have a son, Warrior Manas, who seized Kay1p’s daughter Kara-boruk from the steppe, and took Sooruk’s daughter Akilay from the fort as booty, but who has never married a girl in the customary way, never known a bride’s embraces!
-So | bitted my (crescent-)moon-jewelled horse and sought a lovely bride for Manas - I ranged among the Chinese people, whose muttering tongue no man fathoms, but among them failed to find a maiden;
+So I bitted my (crescent-)moon-jewelled horse and sought a lovely bride for Manas - I ranged among the Chinese people, whose muttering tongue no man fathoms, but among them failed to find a maiden;